YafaRay/libYafaRay/CODING.md

 * Keep multithreading in mind, use mutexes when needed, but avoid using them directly and use them with lock_guard if possible.
 * Try to embed all OS-specific code in dedicated classes so all #IFDEF, etc, are in that class and not contaminating the entire code.
 * Try to avoid "spaghetti code" and create more smaller classes with good defined relationships
-* Avoid adding too many dependencies to headers, use classes and enum:type forward declarations whenever possible.
+* Avoid adding too many dependencies to headers, use classes and enum:enum_type forward declarations whenever possible.
 * Avoid using "using" (except for yafaray namespace itself), for example write std::cout and not just cout.
 That way it's clear when we are using external libraries.
 * All class internal variables are to be named with trailing underscore (var_).
 It's ugly, and should be, because directly accessing class variables should be clearly visible (and discouraged as much as possible).
 From a design point of view it's better to use inline getters/setters instead, as it allows more flexibility in future changes to the class internals.
 * Also struct variables, even being public, are to be named with trailing underscore suffix (var_).
 The main reasons are: easier to make protected/private into fully encapsulated class in the future, safer initialization avoiding name clash with initializer arguments and safer refactoring/renaming of member variables